nrajmalwar/EVA-Projects/Assignment 1B.md

 ## How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations)? ##

 ![picture alt](https://github.com/nrajmalwar/Project-1/blob/master/Images/Convolution%20Calculations.png)

+We need to perform 99 3x3 Convolution operations in order to reach 1x1 from 199x199.